AbhiramRV/DSA-Programming/README.md

 Problems can be soved in two methodologies
-1. Recursion: Recursion is the process of a function calling itself
+1. Recursion: Recursion is the process of a function calling itself For recursion, a good starting point is always the base case.
 2. Iteration: Using exclusive loop in the code